ConfigCat SDK for JavaScript

 ConfigCat SDK for JavaScript provides easy integration for your application to ConfigCat.

-This repository hosts the next generation of the ConfigCat SDK for JavaScript platforms.
-It ships in the form of a single, unified NPM package for
+This repository hosts the modern ConfigCat SDK for JavaScript platforms.
+Unlike the legacy platform-specific packages, it provides a single, unified NPM package that supports multiple JS environments.

 The new SDK combines and, thus, supersedes these packages: